 Focus on Automation

 CSPs leverage leading-edge automation in their risk management and compliance practices.
-They minimize manual controls in their organizations — as many controls as possible are automated, scripted and focused on security and efficiency.
-Unless something really must be performed manually, it will be automated so that the organization can run leanly, with relatively few employees.
+They minimise manual controls in their organisations — as many controls as possible are automated, scripted and focused on security and efficiency.
+Unless something really must be performed manually, it will be automated so that the organisation can run leanly, with relatively few employees.

 For CSPs, automation is essential to provide services at scale, such as detecting and alleviating security events rapidly, redirecting traffic, or load balancing.
 In the past, such activities required manual decisions, which are inevitably slower.
 Consider, for instance, failing to initiate a transition to an alternate site in the event of server failure.

-Automated controls generate significant benefits, including improved accuracy, a clear audit trail, centralization, and harmonization among organizational silos, such as finance and risk.
+Automated controls generate significant benefits, including improved accuracy, a clear audit trail, centralisation, and harmonisation among organisational silos, such as finance and risk.
 Manual processes, by comparison, are prone to error.
 With the aid of automation, CSPs are able to address certain technology concerns more effectively than financial institutions, including evergreen (always patched) databases, deep and comprehensive logging, one-click threat analysis, and access to multiple geographic regions for resource deployment.